institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Coral and symbiont gene expression/README.md

 ## 2. *Pocillopora* host

-The *Pocillopora* genome is available at XXX
+The *Pocillopora* genome is available at https://www.genoscope.cns.fr/corals/genomes.html

 ### A. Reference index
 ```bash